Advice > Product management

 4.2 Be ready to talk about YOU

 You’ll find that the majority of the reported Apple interview questions revolve around your past job experiences.
-So be prepared to talk about yourself, your accomplishments, and how you’ve made an impact in your previous roles.
+Be prepared to talk about yourself, your accomplishments, and how you’ve made an impact in your previous roles.
 Be sure to focus on how these experiences make you a qualified and competitive candidate, based on the requirements for the job.

-4.3 Ask clarifying questions
+4.4 Ask clarifying questions

 Some of the questions you will be asked will be quite ambiguous.
 In those cases, you’ll need to ask clarifying questions to get more information about the problem and to reduce its scope.

-Jumping straight in without asking questions first will be a red flag to the interviewer and will hinder your answer.
+Jumping straight in without asking questions first will be a red flag to the interviewer and hinder your answer.

 For instance, if you were asked, “What would be your 10-year strategy if you were CEO?” you can respond by asking some questions about the company’s current situation and any business objectives the interviewer may have in mind.
-This way, you’ll have a better understanding of what the company needs in the coming years and have more information from which to build a strategy.
+This way, you’ll have a better understanding of what the company needs in the coming years and make more informed strategic decisions.

 In an interview situation, it's okay to make assumptions because you might not have access to the facts and data.
-But you need to make it clear that in real life, you would seek out that data and that your approach would be highly data-driven.
+But make it clear that in real life, you would seek out a data-driven approach.
+Show your thought process and call out the trade-offs you’d made as you arrive at a solution.

-4.6 Demonstrate user empathy
+4.8 Demonstrate user empathy

 Apple wants product managers who can empathize with its users.